OpenBankingUK/read-write-api-docs-pub/profiles/aggregated-polling-api-profile.md

 * It can be used as the sole method to collect event notifications by a TPP.
 * It offers a means to catch-up following a period where the TPP's Real Time Notification endpoint has been offline.

-Implementation of the Aggregated Polling API is **optional** for ASPSPs.
+Implementation of the Aggregated Polling API is **conditional** for ASPSPs.

 This profile should be read in conjunction with a compatible Read/Write Data API Profile, a compatible Event Notification API Profile and compatible individual resources.